Did you know sales reps spend only 37% of their time actually selling? 😧

 I think Account Executives should spend most of their time in their CRM where they can view opportunities and analytics and their enablement platform where they can find playbooks and demo decks.

-Q. How you get buy-in for investment in new technology - and get people actually using them?
+Q. How you get buy-in for investment in new sales technology - and get people actually using them?

 A. In terms of getting buy-in for your projects, I've always found it important to pitch to your internal decision maker's pain or passion!